codacy/codacy-coverage-reporter/docs/troubleshooting-common-issues.md

 The sections below provide instructions or workarounds to overcome common issues while using Codacy Coverage Reporter.

-## Checksum
+## sha512sum: command not found while checking checksum {: id="checksum"}

-Starting with [version 13.0.0](https://github.com/codacy/codacy-coverage-reporter/releases/tag/13.0.0) the `get.sh` script automatically validates the checksum of the downloaded Codacy Coverage Reporter binary.
+Starting on version [13.0.0](https://github.com/codacy/codacy-coverage-reporter/releases/tag/13.0.0) the `get.sh` script automatically validates the checksum of the downloaded Codacy Coverage Reporter binary.
+This requires having the `sha512sum` command on the operating system where you're running the script.

+If you're getting this error while uploading your coverage data to Codacy, install the correct version of `sha512sum` for the operating system that you're using.

-To override this behavior and skip validating the checksum of the binary define the following environment variable
+You can also skip validating the checksum of the binary by defining the following environment variable, however, Codacy doesn't recommend this:

 ```bash
 export CODACY_REPORTER_SKIP_CHECKSUM=true